Compliance Certifications

 Certified in Healthcare Compliance (CHC)

-The CHC certification is issued by the Health Care Compliance Association (HCCA), geared toward those who wish to practice in the general health care compliance realm, such as assisting healthcare organizations in understanding and addressing legal obligations, and promoting organizational integrity through the operation of effective compliance programs.
+The Health Care Compliance Association (HCCA) offers access to professional certification through the Compliance Certification Board (CCB), an independent body that recognizes individuals for competence in compliance and ethics.
+The Certified in Healthcare Compliance (CHC)® credential is geared toward those who wish to practice in general healthcare compliance, such as assisting healthcare organizations in understanding and addressing legal obligations and promoting organizational integrity through the operation of effective compliance programs.
 This certification is accredited by CCB.

 Certified in Healthcare Research Compliance (CHRC)